hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/177_the_ramayana.md

 first poet.
 And it was after that, that he wrote the beautiful Ramayana, "The Life of Rama".

-There was an ancient Indian town called Ayodhyâ — and it exists even in modern times.
+There was an ancient Indian town called Ayodhyā — and it exists even in modern times.
 The province in which it is still located is called Oudh, and most of you may have noticed it in the map of India.
 That was the ancient Ayodhya.
 There, in ancient times, reigned a king called